superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

 ## Production is only the start: maintenance

-Often, reaching production is viewed as the primary goal, while maintenance is overlooked.
-However, the reality is that maintaining an application is a continuous and important task.
+We've mapped an example of how to develop scalably and economically - how to productionize from the very start of development.
+But productionizing includes one last crucial consideration: maintenance.
+And maintaining your application is a continuous task.

-Regular assessment and improvement of your application are essential.
-This might include routinely updating your data to guarantee that your application has the latest information, or keeping an eye on performance to prevent any degradation.
-For smoother operations, integrating your workflows with CI/CD pipelines is recommended.
+Maintenance involves regular assessment and improvement of your application.
+You may need to routinely update your dataset if your application relies on being current with real-world changes.
+And of course you should monitor application performance to prevent  degradation.
+For smoother operations, we recommend integrating your workflows with CI/CD pipelines.

-### Limitations
+### Limitations and future discussion

-There are are other critical aspects to consider that were outside of the scope of this article, but will be explored elsewhere:
+Other critical aspects of scalably productionizing fell outside of the scope of this article, but will be explored in future articles, including:

 - **Advanced Development** Pre-training, finetuning, prompt engineering and other in-depth development techniques
-- **Evaluation** LLM Evaluation can get very tricky due to randomness and qualitative metrics, RAG also consits of multiple complex parts
+- **Evaluation** Randomness and qualitative metrics, and complex multi-part structure of RAG can make LLM evaluation difficult
-- **Compliance** Adhering to data privacy laws and regulations, especially when handling personal or sensitive information.
+- **Compliance** Adhering to data privacy laws and regulations, especially when handling personal or sensitive information

 ---
 ## Contributors